SUBSCRIBE (to Channel Videos) & Free Gifts:

 Insulin resistance and cellular inflammation reinforce each other via a positive feedback loop, causing more cell damage and preventing your body's cells from effectively using the insulin produced by the pancreas.

-As depicted in the diagram (below), the insulin receptors on the surface of each cell are damaged (inflamed), ignoring the presence of insulin in your blood and refusing to allow glucose from your blood to enter your cells and be transported throughout the cell via the glucose transporters [1a].
+But, as depicted in the diagram (below), the insulin receptors ("doors") on the surface of each cell are damaged (inflamed), so they ignore the insulin "key" refusing to allow glucose from your bloodstream to enter your cells and be transported throughout the cell via the glucose transporters [1a].

 The cells in your body require the glucose (as fuel) in order to produce energy.
 Without this fuel, your cells cannot produce energy and perform their functions.

 Some of this glucose is stored in the liver.
 But most of it enters the bloodstream and travels to the cells to be used as fuel.
 Glucose needs the help of a hormone called insulin to enter the cells.